 "Coz I can't go back there.
 Please don't make me go back there."

 The young boy frowned.
 "You'd rather stay in the alley and get beat up than go home?" he asked, incredulously.

 She nodded again.

 Dean swallowed.
-It was winter and cold out, especially at nights.
+It was winter and very cold out, especially at nights.
 "Listen," he said finally, his voice softening.
 "I'm staying in the motel right there.
-Why don't you come stay with me and my brother for the night?"
+Why don't you come stay with me and my brother for tonight?"
 He knew it broke every rule in John Winchester's book but he couldn't leave this girl out here in the alley and something told him her home life was a helluva lot worse than his.

 She didn't look convinced and jerked back slightly when he moved his hand forward.
 Even that small motion on her part made her wince and she hunched over slightly in obvious pain, an involuntary whimper escaping her lips.